 The holidays are my absolute favorite time of the year.
 Once it hits November, I find myself counting down until Thanksgiving, then Christmas and of course, New Year’s.
 With Thanksgiving only a couple weeks away, it’s time to plan the dinner!
 I have the usual dishes that I make every year, but I’m always open to trying new ones like these cornbread stuffing muffins.
-Whenever I make cornbread muffins, the muffins tend to be a little on the dry side and are only good fresh.
-Those characteristics do not apply to these cornbread muffins which are absolutely amazing!
+Whenever I make cornbread muffins, the muffins tend to be a little dry.
+Fortunately, these cornbread muffins are anything but dry!
 They far exceeded my expectations, so much so that I think I’ll be adding this recipe to Thanksgiving every year.

 **Helpful tips and common mistakes

-These muffins combine your bread and stuffing side dish into one within half the time.
+These muffins combine your bread and stuffing side dish into one and are ready within half the time.
 You can change the filling for the stuffing according to your preferences but I personally love the sausage and apple combination.

 Just sauteing the onion and sausage mix reminds me of Thanksgiving already!
 Mix all together and pour into the muffin pans.